lovehumanity/lovehumanity.github.io/_pages/About.md

 ## Awesome Subjects :mag:

 - Buddhism _(Desire is the cause of suffering)_
-- Psychology _(Teleology - ALl human behaviour stems from a goal) _
+- Psychology _(Teleology - All human behaviour stems from a goal) _
 - Spirituality _(I can be better, therefore I will strive to be)_
 - Economics _(The fed be printing money for days!)_
 - Taoism _("When you identify a flaw as a flaw, you no longer be with that flaw")_